robinwesterback/deploy-react-app/README.md

 ![alt text](mockups/projects-page1.png "Send email") ![alt text](mockups/projects-page2.png "Email sent")

-As a user, I want to get information about the owner of the site, so that I can contact the owner if I want to.
+As a user, I want to get information (social links, contact info etc.) about the owner of the site, so that I can contact the owner if I want to.

 ![alt text](mockups/projects-page1.png "Footer")